duhongduc/my-test-repo/README.md

-# my-test-repo"Duc Du tested Git from command line on personal computer"
+# my-test-repo"Duc Du tested Git from Rstudio on personal computer"